Esscrypt/histori-docs/docs/quick-start.md

 1. Navigate to the **API Keys** section of your dashboard.
 2. Click **Show API Key**.
 3. Your API key will appear.
-It will start with `ckey_`.
+It will start with `HISTORI_`.
 Be sure to copy this key and keep it secure.

-Example API Key: `ckey_youruniqueapikey`
+Example API Key: `HISTORI_youruniqueapikey`

 ## Step 3: Make an API Request